daljitdokal/hashicorp-vault-backup-and-migration/readme.md

 exit
 ```
 # Backup and Recovery Process
-Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/backup-and-recovery-process.md) to see step by step process to backup and retore secects.
+Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/backup-and-recovery-process.md) to see step by step process to backup and restore secrets.

-# Migration Approach
+# Migration Approach (test/tpractise before production migration)
-Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/migration-approach.md) to see step by step process to migrate secects from old vault to new vault.
+Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/migration-approach.md) to see step by step process to test/practise migration process from old vault to new vault in OpenShift 4.6 playground.

 # Other Vaults
 ### Ansible Vault: